-Interest, Build America Bonds subsidy payments, and the amortization of bond discount, premium and issuance costs on the various issues result in an effective rate of 3.3% over the remaining term of the bonds.
+Interest, Build America Bonds subsidy payments, and the amortization of bond discount, premium and issuance costs on the various issues result in an effective rate of 3.5% over the remaining term of the bonds.

-As of April 30, 2022, the District had authorization to issue additional Electric System Revenue Bonds totaling \$523.1 million principal amount and Electric System Refunding Revenue Bonds totaling \$2.1 billion principal amount.
+As of April 30, 2023, the District had authorization to issue additional Electric System Revenue Bonds totaling \$1.8 billion in principal amount and Electric System Refunding Revenue Bonds totaling \$5.1 billion principal amount.